App-vNext/Polly/docs/strategies/hedging.md

 #### Dynamic: unhappy path sequence diagram

-The hedging strategy triggers and switches between modes due to the usage of `DelayGenerator`.
+The hedging strategy triggers and switches between modes due our `DelayGenerator`.
 It fails because all requests fail.

 ```mermaid
 sequenceDiagram